IT boss Samran Habib reckons young Aussie interns are lazy because they don’t want to work for him for free.

 When questioned by the media about his employment practices, Habib suddenly ended the unpaid internship scheme.

-He denied any suggestion of exploitation, and then went on the attack.
+He denied any suggestion of exploitation or wage theft, and then went on the attack.

 Habib described Australians as “lazy” who would “rather work at Bunnings” than put in the hard yards to advance their career.